graphql-aspnet/graphql-aspnet.github.io/docs/introduction/made-for-aspnet-developers.md

 ## Plays Nice with Web API Controllers, Razor Views and Razor Pages

-This library sits as an extension on the standard ASP.NET pipeline, not a replacement.
+This library is an extension to the standard ASP.NET pipeline, not a replacement.
 At its core, a graphql query is just another GET or POST route on your application.
-At startup it registers a middleware component to handle requests using `appBuilder.Map()`.
+At startup the library registers a middleware component to handle requests using `appBuilder.Map()`.

 Also, if you are integrating into an existing project, you'll find a lot of your utility code should work out of the box which should ease your migration.
 Any existing services, custom authorization and model validation attributes etc. can be directly attached to graph action methods and input models.
-You might even find that most of your model objects work as well.
+You might even find that most of your model objects work with little to no changes as well.

 ## Scoped Dependency Injection